-Although meat-eating is still widespread, in many parts of the world, people’s dietary behaviours are changing.
-For example, in the UK meat consumption is declining and the proportions of vegans and vegetarians have doubled in the last 20 years (Baker et al., 2002).(L. Lee & Simpson, 2016) Similar trends have been observed in Canada, where consumption of beef, pork, and veal has reduced from 1980 to 2020 (34.1%, 41.42%, and 35.25% respectively; Agriculture and Agri-Food Canada, 2020).
-Similarly, a 2016 survey reports one third of Americans were eating less meat than they did three years previously (Truven Health Analytics, 2016).
+Although meat-eating is still widespread, in many parts of the world people’s dietary behaviours are changing.
+For example, in the UK meat consumption is declining and the proportions of vegans and vegetarians have doubled in the last 20 years (Baker et al., 2002).
+In 2016, a third of British survey respondents reported eating less meat than a year before data collection (L. Lee & Simpson, 2016).
+Similar trends have been observed in Canada, where consumption of beef, pork, and veal has reduced from 1980 to 2020 (34.1%, 41.42%, and 35.25% respectively; Agriculture and Agri-Food Canada, 2020).
+Similarly, a 2016 survey reports one third of Americans were eating less meat than they were three years previously (Truven Health Analytics, 2016).

-(Cialdini et al., 2006)In the past decade, researchers have been “leveraging” these changing norms to instigate attitude and behaviour change to reduce meat consumption (Marteau, 2017; Stoll-Kleemann & Schmidt, 2017).
-By making “dynamic norms” – norms that are changing – salient, people can begin to conform to behaviour that is on the rise, even if it is not currently the prevailing norm.
-(Sparkman, Howe, et al., 2020)
+Psychological studies utilizing descriptive social norms typically used “static” norm framings communicating current levels of normative attitude/behaviour.
+While people typically act in line with static descriptive norms when they are performed by the majority, salient static minority norms may have the opposite effect on desired behaviour change (Cialdini et al., 2006).
+Therefore, in the past decade, researchers have been “leveraging” changing norms to instigate attitude and behaviour change to reduce meat consumption (Marteau, 2017; Stoll-Kleemann & Schmidt, 2017).
+By making “dynamic norms” – descriptive norms that are changing – salient, people can begin to conform to behaviour that is on the rise, even if it is not currently the prevailing norm.
+In contrast to “static” descriptive norm messages which communicate current norms, dynamic descriptive norm messages draw attention to change or trend in the norm over time (Sparkman, Howe, et al., 2020).
+For example, a static descriptive norm would refer to information about current normative behaviours and beliefs of others (e.g., “most people eat meat” or “some people currently limit eating meat”).
+Alternatively, a dynamic descriptive norm would refer to changes in normative behaviours or beliefs over time (e.g., “more and more people are eating less meat”).